rskupnik/rskupnik.github.io/_posts/2017-05-06-tdd-with-spock-groovy-and-java.md

 > We will use **TDD** (test-driven development) when working on Wordplay, using the **Spock** library, which is written in the **Groovy** language, instead of the standard **JUnit** + **Mockito** libraries combo.

-Do you remember [Wordplay](/wordplay-word-processing-engine)?
+Do you know [Wordplay](/wordplay-word-processing-engine)?
 It's a library I'm making for my game, [The Story](/introducing-the-story), which I've decided to implement using TDD, and, while at it, describe how TDD works in the post you're reading right now :)

-Before we move to implementation, just to help you categorize the keywords (the ones we'll use in this post in **bold**):
+Before we move to implementation, just to help you categorize the keywords (the ones we'll use in this post are in **bold**):
 - Development processes: **TDD**
 - Libraries: **Spock**, JUnit, Mockito
 - Languages: **Java**, **Groovy**